Why 24/7 Network Monitoring Is the Silent Guardian of Your Business

 However, even though we now have a lot of new conveniences, business networks are even more exposed to vast, complex security threats.
 Every time a new program or a piece of hardware is put into use, there is a chance for online hackers to break in and steal sensitive data from a person or company.

 Businesses must ensure they are effectively controlling their network security if they want the convenience of the internet and the much-needed security.
-Even though doing a network security audit can be stressful, companies should still do them if they want to keep their data as secure as possible.
+Even though doing a network security audit can be stressful, companies should still do them if they want to keep their data as secure as possible and follow small business cybersecurity best practices.

-We’ve created a brief security and audit checklist below to make things simpler and to help prevent cyber-attacks.
+We’ve created a brief cybersecurity checklist for small businesses below to make things simpler and to help prevent cyber-attacks.

 1. Use Antivirus and Anti-malware